 Case Study Overview

 There have been some wonderful moments in Australian history – great inventions, amazing heroes, terrific teamwork, examples of mateship and stories of men and women serving their country in times of war.
 We pride ourselves on giving everyone who comes to our country a fair go.
 But it has not always been like this.
-There have been times in our past when there was much violence and hatred; times when the European settlers forcefully took the land from the Aboriginal people destroying a lifestyle that had lasted for many thousands of years.
+There have been times in our past when there was much violence and hatred; times when the European settlers forcefully took the land from the Aboriginal peoples and Torres Strait Islander peoples destroying a lifestyle that had lasted for many thousands of years.

-In this unit you find out who were the first people to make contact with the Aborigines; how the explorers and free settlers looked upon Australia’s traditional people; whether the first contacts were mainly cases of conflict or cooperation and what the results of this contact were for Aboriginal lifestyle
+In this unit you find out who were the first people to make contact with the Aboriginal peoples and Torres Strait Islander peoples; how the explorers and free settlers looked upon Australia’s traditional people; whether the first contacts were mainly cases of conflict or cooperation and what the results of this contact were for Aboriginal people’s and Torres Street Islander people’s lifestyle.

 This unit of study is presented as a website which includes interactive elements, videos, PDF and worksheets (in Word Doc format).
 The unit is compatible with computers and iPads.